nightscout/Trio/fastlane/testflight.md

 If a GitHub repository has no activity (no commits are made) in 60 days, then GitHub disables the ability to use automated actions for that repository.
 We need to take action more frequently than that or the automated build process won't work.

-The updated `build_Open-iAPS.yml` file uses a special branch called `alive` and adds a dummy commit to the `alive` branch at regular intervals.
+The `build_trio.yml` file uses a special branch called `alive` and adds a dummy commit to the `alive` branch at regular intervals.
 This "trick" keeps the Actions enabled so the automated build works.

 The branch `alive` is created automatically for you.
 Do not delete or rename it!
 Do not modify `alive` yourself; it is not used for building the app.